directus/directus/docs/self-hosted/quickstart.md

 ## Create a Docker Compose File

 Create a new empty folder on your Desktop called `directus`.
+Within this new folder, create the three empty folders `database`, `uploads`, and `extensions`.

 Open a text editor such as Visual Studio Code, nano, Vim, TextEdit, or Notepad.